DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 If DfE does not receive this as part of their declaration, we will contact LPs to provide the link separately.

+If Lead Providers do not subcontract but receive direct funding, they need to make a 'nil declaration'.

 ### Backfill mentor funding